Wenz922/My-Zootopia/README.md

 # My Zootopic project

-This project fetchs the animal data from https://api-ninjas.com/ generate your own html website!
+This project fetchs the animal data from https://api-ninjas.com/, and generate your own html website!

 ## Installation